ayv8er/ma-opensea/README.md

 [loginWithEmailOTP](https://magic.link/docs/auth/api-reference/client-side-sdks/web#loginwithemailotp) method is accessible on the magic instance via the [Auth](https://magic.link/docs/auth/api-reference/client-side-sdks/web#auth-module) Module.
 - This promise resolves upon authentication request success to a Decentralized ID token with a default 15-minute lifespan.
 - UI customization is possible by passing in `showUI: false`, more information on how to implement this to come.
-- You can test this login on the [deployed app](https://ma-opensea.vercel.app/)
+- You can test this login on
 ```javascript
 import { Magic } from 'magic-sdk';